gluesql/gluesql/README.md

 * sessionStorage.

 ## SQL Features
-GlueSQL currently supports limited queries, it's in very early stage.
+GlueSQL currently supports a limited subset of queries.
+It's being actively developed.

 * `CREATE` with 4 types: `INTEGER`, `FLOAT`, `BOOLEAN`, `TEXT` with an optional `NULL` attribute.
 * `ALTER TABLE` with 4 operations: `ADD COLUMN`, `DROP COLUMN`, `RENAME COLUMN` and `RENAME TO`.